Healing, Lincolnshire: 20th century

 By the beginning of the 20th century some linear housing development had begun, along the parallel Station Road and The Avenue which ran roughly north towards the railway station.
 A Methodist chapel had also been established, built 1906 in the Arts and Crafts style.
 Additionally watercress beds had been established near the station.
 The Grimsby and Immingham Electric Railway was built through the northern part of the parish in 1912.

 By 1930 further housing had been built, including side streets off Station Road and The Avenue, as well as west of the traditional village centre along Stallingborough Road.
 Further housing expansion occurred in the second half of the 20th century, with an estate built to the east of 'The Avenue'.

+The yard and the western signalbox was closed in the inter-war years, however the Cattle Dock remained.

 After the Second World War, the south bank of the Humber Estuary was industrially developed; in the parish of Healing a Courtaulds textile fibre plant was established.
 The A180 road was built in the 1970s, and passes through the parish.
 In 1992 an extension of Ciba-Geigy's Grimsby plant resulted in the construction of a combined heat and power plant on the west of their site within Healing parish.

 In the north-east of the parish, on the A180/A1136, a large industrial park, Europarc, was established by developers Wykeland.
 By 2013 46 acre remained to be developed, with approximately 2000 people employed at the estate.
 As of 2014 the 110 acre development had 725000 sqft of building space developed.

 The village was expanded west by a new housing estate (Wisteria Drive estate) in around 2001.
 In 2012 an estate of 42 houses was given planning permission.